-All LAHA players are to use the rink's locker room facilities, and NOT the rink's lobby, to dress and undress prior to and following practices and games.
-Because teams will often have both boys and girls on the same roster, the following policies will be referred to with respect to the issue of gender-specific locker rooms.
+All LAHA players are to use the rink's locker room facilities and NOT the rink lobby to dress and undress prior to and following practices and games.
+Because teams will often have both boys and girls on the same roster, the listed policies will be followed for all locker room use.